Skip to main content

 A compact, walkable city where tapas bars welcome solo diners, the historic centre fits inside a 20-minute walk, and your biggest safety concern is sunburn in July.
 Córdoba is a better solo destination than it gets credit for: cheaper than Seville, quieter than Granada, and easier to navigate alone than almost anywhere in Andalusia.

-This guide covers the questions solo travelers actually search before booking: how safe is Córdoba really, what does a day cost (the honest answer is €45–60 on a budget), where to sleep without feeling isolated, and which parts of the city are worth your limited time.
+This guide covers what solo travelers want to know before booking: how safe Córdoba really is, what a day actually costs (€45–60 on a budget), where to sleep without feeling isolated, and which parts of the city are worth your limited time.

 In this guide